 If properly maintained, carpets may endure a very long time—almost a decade.
 But it’s simpler to say than to do.
 Life may be full of unexpected events and minor hiccups, like spills and stains on your carpet.
+In this article, we will learn top tips for carpet cleaning and maintenance.
+If you follow all of these, chances are that you can at least double the lifespan of your carpets.

 Of course, the daily commotion also contributes to things getting out of hand.
 It doesn’t have to be this way, though.
 You can lengthen the life of your carpets with a little organization and upkeep.